 Many people have spent significant time and energy cultivating a certain look for their home, and a thermostat is something that will go in that home, and to work the most effectively, should be positioned where people most commonly congregate in the house.
 While we are not trying to imply that any of these models are not perfectly functional, we felt it was clear that two of the models had put particular emphasis on aesthetic appeal.

-Both the Ecobee3 and the Nest feature a sleek design, attractive look, and clearly have moved away from the traditional, boxy thermostat design.
+Both Ecobee and Nest thermostats feature a sleek design, attractive look, and clearly have moved away from the traditional, boxy thermostat design.
 These are models that are worth paying particular attention to, especially the Nest with the many customizable base plates available to match different decoration schemes.
 Another model we tested, the Honeywell-Smart also offers some aesthetic customization options, but substantially more limited than the models mentioned above.

 However, there is definitely an increased cost associated with these models, and it may force you to make a decision between features and aesthetics, and maintaining your budget.